simonszalai/Udacity-Deep-Reinforcement-Learning-Project-1/README.md

 ![Trained agent navigates in the environment](trained_agent.gif)

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:

-- 0 - move forward.
-- 1 - move backward.
-- 2 - turn left.
-- 3 - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ## Getting Started

 1. After cloning the repository, download the custom Unity enviroment matching your operating system, then copy it to the root folder of this project.